appacademy/prep-work/App-Academy-prep-work.md

  * The other chapters mostly cover material from Beginning Ruby, though they may be helpful.

-## Exercises
+## Required Exercises

 Practice makes perfect!
 Do these exercises.
 You don't have to turn them in to us, but you will need the practice :-)

 * [Learn to Program](http://pine.fm/LearnToProgram/)
  * ch1-ch10
- * Each chapter has a few exercises at the end.
+ * There are a few exercises at the end of each chapter under the heading, "A Few Things to Try"
  * If you've read Beginning Ruby, you'll be well prepared for these.
 * Ruby Monk's [Ruby Primer](http://rubymonk.com/learning/books/1).
  * An interactive introduction to Ruby.